VerifiedGruber/minimal_blog/_posts/2020-09-07-Barking-dog-doesnt-bite.md

 keywords: "COVID sars-cov-2 pandemic virus bradykinin"
 ---

-## Why SARS-CoV-2 may be more simple and deadly than we previously thought"
+## Why SARS-CoV-2 may have a 'simple' explanation and why  no human thought of it

 A paper initially published at
 [July 7th](https://web.archive.org/web/*/https://elifesciences.org/articles/59177)